Walheimat/wal-emacs/README.md

         	 (flycheck-mode . my/use-eslint-from-node-modules)
         	 (flycheck-mode . my/use-tslint-from-node-modules)))

-21. fira-code
+22. fira-code

-    Hide it.
+    I use FiraCode, this mode allows us to use ligatures.

         (use-package fira-code-mode
           :diminish fira-code-mode)

-22. git-timemachine
+23. git-timemachine

     If you want to go back in time and point fingers at the progenitors of doom.

         (use-package git-timemachine
           :bind ("C-x t m" . git-timemachine-toggle))

-23. hydra
+24. hydra

-    Not used yet (but dependency of other packages).
+    We use hydra to trigger grouped actions.

         (use-package hydra)

-24. iedit
+25. iedit

     Edit multiple occurrences at once.

         (use-package iedit)

-25. flyspell
+26. flyspell

+    My spelling is bad.
-    Use American English for flyspell.
+    Use American English for flyspell in `prog-mode`.

         (use-package flyspell
+          :delight " fsp"
           :config
           (setq flyspell-issue-message-flag nil)
           :bind ("s-y" . flyspell-prog-mode)
           :hook (flyspell-prog-mode . (lambda() (ispell-change-dictionary "american"))))

-26. highlight-indent-guides
+27. highlight-indent-guides

-    While this is useful, I don't need to see the minor mode.
+    Show indentation.

         (use-package highlight-indent-guides
+          ;; don't need to see this
           :diminish highlight-indent-guides-mode
           :init
-          (setq highlight-indent-guides-method 'character))
+          (setq highlight-indent-guides-method 'character)
+          :hook (prog-mode . highlight-indent-guides-mode))

-27. higlight numbers
+28. higlight numbers

     Make numbers stand out.

-        (use-package highlight-numbers)
+        (use-package highlight-numbers
+          :hook (prog-mode . highlight-numbers-mode))

-28. ivy
+29. ivy

-    We use ivy for everything.
-No longer comes with swiper.
+    We use `ivy` for narrowing our options.
+    Swiper is an alternative for normal search.

         (use-package swiper)
         (use-package ivy